dharanidharatdd/iot-workshop/README.md

 ![QR Code for website](./assets/image.png)

-# If you are not able to execute it properly, don't be lazy, just use ChatGPT to solve your issues, good luck I hope you make improvements to this applications 😉.
+# If you are not able to execute it properly, don't be lazy, just use ChatGPT to solve your issues, good luck I hope you make improvements to this application 😉.